-In addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the following items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
-Documents showing that you have either a qualifying high school education OR have two (2) years of qualifying work experience in the last five(5) years immediately prior to application (for the principal applicant only; more information is available at Travel.state.gov).
-Please bring the original(s) and a photocopy.
-Payment in cash of the \$330 Diversity Visa Application Fee for each visa applicant (you will pay at the embassy).
+tion to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the ng items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website Documents showing that you have either a qualifying high school education OR have two years of qualifying work experience in the last five years immediately prior to application (for the principal applicant only; more information is available at Travel.state.gov ).
+Payment in cash, or a U.S. postal money order, by credit card (VISA, MasterCard, Diners Club, JCB or American Express) for the \$330 Diversity Visa Application Fee Overcoming Public Charge: The Immigration and Nationality Act requires all immigrant visa applicants to establish to the satisfaction of a consular officer at the time of the application for a visa, and also to the satisfaction of an officer of the Department of Homeland Security at the time of application for admission to the United States, that he/she is not likely to become a public charge.